Colors: purple = native, orange = non-native

 These photos were taken from inside Ralph B. Clark Park.
 Parts of that park are nature preserves.

 In front is Chamise (Adenostoma fasciculatum), considered to be the dominant species of the chaparral plant community.
-In back is yellow Wild Mustard (Brassica Oleracea), a non-native.
+In back is six foot tall yellow Black Mustard (Brassica nigra), a non-native named for the color of it’s seeds.

 In the background is the former oil field.
 At far left is the start of the cliffs.
 On the back side of the mustard-colored ridge is a prickly pear cactus field, shown in the next exploration.